Cool-Computer-Club-v2-0-CiB-2022/server/APIReference.md

 Request:

-Session ID cookie for accound with manager or technician access level and JSON of the data that has been changed
+JSON of the data that has been changed

 assetInventoryNumber can not be changed, everything else can